ONEcampaign/DataDive_Ukraine/README.md

 - `raw_data`: contains raw data used for the analysis and metadata including product and country codes.
 Manually downloaded files are added to this folder.
 - `scripts`: scripts for creating the analysis. `codes.py` contains grouped HS codes as lists.
-`read.py` contains functions to read BACI trade data, do some preprocessing and save the data as a feather file. `commodities.py` contains functions to clean and manipulate commodity price dat.
+`read_trade_data.py` contains functions to read BACI trade data from CEPII, do some preprocessing and save the data as a feather file. `commodities_analysis.py` contains functions to clean and manipulate commodity price data.
-`story.py` creates the final csv files used to produce the visualizations.
+`trade_common.py` contains functions to manipulate the trade data and `story.py` creates the final csv files used to produce the flourish visualisations.
 Additionally a `config.py` file manages file paths to different folders.

 #### Downloading BACI trade data